ttezel/twit/README.md

 //
 // post a tweet with media
 //
-const b64contentwit = fs.readFileSync('/path/to/img', { encoding: 'base64' })
+const b64content= = fs.readFileSync('/path/to/img', { encoding: 'base64' })

 // first we must post the media to Twitter twit.post('media/upload', { media_data: b64content }, (err, data, response) => {
   // now we can assign alt text to the media, for use by screen readers and
-  // other text-based presentations and interpreters const mediaIdStr = data.media_id_string const altTextwit = "Small flowers in a planter on a sunny balcony, blossoming." const meta_params = { media_id: mediaIdStr, alt_text: { text: altText } }
+  // other text-based presentations and interpreters const mediaIdStr = data.media_id_string const altText = "Small flowers in a planter on a sunny balcony, blossoming." const meta_params = { media_id: mediaIdStr, alt_text: { text: altText } }

   twit.post('media/metadata/create', meta_params, (err, data, response) => {